smariotti/Valheim/TrophyHuntMod/Package/README.md

 ## Change Log
+v0.10.14
+- Minor fix for presenting trophy, biome and all-biome bonus data to the backend in proper order

 v0.10.13
 - Fixed `/showpath` command, which I somehow completely removed from the command list
 - Added score update after biome bonus calculation and data-send to tracker